syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ### Default action buttons

-Using Command column, you can add CRUD action buttons as one of the grid column, through Type property of Commands.
-The Type property supports the below default UnboundType buttons.
+Using Command column, you can add `CRUD` action buttons as one of the grid column, through `Type` property of `Commands`.
+The `Type` property supports the below default `UnboundType` buttons.

 1. Edit
 2. Save
 3. Delete
 4. Cancel

-Through ButtonOptions property of Commands, you can specify all the button options which are supported by Essential Studio ASP.NET MVC [`Button`](http://help.syncfusion.com/aspnetmvc/button/overview# "Button") control.
+Through `ButtonOptions` property of `Commands`, you can specify all the button options which are supported by Essential Studio ASP.NET MVC Button control.

 The following code example describes the above behavior.